Washi1337/AsmResolver/docs/pefile/sections.rst

         var section = new PESection(".asmres", SectionFlags.MemoryRead | SectionFlags.ContentUninitializedData);
         var physicalContents = new DataSegment(new byte[] {1, 2, 3, 4});
-        section = new VirtualSegment(physicalContents, 0x1000); // Create a new segment with a virtual size of 0x1000 bytes.
+        section.Contents = new VirtualSegment(physicalContents, 0x1000); // Create a new segment with a virtual size of 0x1000 bytes.

         peFile.Sections.Add(section);